MelindaZhang2020/CI-MS4-Kumite-Dojo/testing.md

 - Edit product functionality only works on product has single image and variation.

-Due to the complexes of product variation concept, I decide to leave it for future learning.
+Due to the complexity of product variation concept, I decide to leave it for future learning.
 Also considering all product admin tasks can be done in admin interface.

 - 500 error page context proccessor failed corresponding and custom image doesn't show up.

 ![500 error testing](static/img/500-error-testing.png)

-I have double check image tag path, it's exactly the same as 404 error page, the 404 error page works perfectly, but not 500 error page.
-I have done some reseach on it, tried to moved the html page to root directory, the image showed up but the context processor still didn't work.
-Tested another time, the whole page decided not to work, so I place it back to templates folder and sleep on it for further learning.
+I have double checked image tag path, it's exactly the same as 404 error page.
+The 404 error page works perfectly, but not the 500 error page.
+I have done some reseach on it, tried to moved the html page to the root directory, the image showed up but the context processor still didn't work.
+Tested another time, the whole page stopped working, so I placed it back into the templates folder and decided to sleep on it for further learning.

 [Back to contents](#contents) ⬆️